 Awards and Honors

-Her residencies/fellowships include the Rockefeller Foundation's Bellagio Creative Arts Residency (Italy), MacDowell Colony, Blue Mountain Center, Bogliasco Foundation (Italy), Hawthornden Castle (Scotland), Siena Art Institute Visiting Artist (Italy), Dora Maar Fellowship (France), Columbia College Institute for the Study of Women and Gender in the Arts and Media/Goodman Theatre Fellowship, Hermitage Artists Retreat, Norton Island Retreat, Sundance winter retreat at Ucross, O'Neill Center/National Playwrights Conference, National Endowment for the Arts/TCG, Hedgebrook, Shenandoah International Playwrights Retreat, Van Lier Fellowship.
+Her residencies/fellowships include the MacDowell Colony, the Rockefeller Foundation's Bellagio Creative Arts Residency (Italy), Blue Mountain Center, Bogliasco Foundation (Italy), Hawthornden Castle (Scotland), Art Omi, Cill Rialaig (Ireland), Château de Lavigny (Switzerland), Siena Art Institute Visiting Artist (Italy), Dora Maar Fellowship (France), Hedgebrook, Columbia College Institute for the Study of Women and Gender in the Arts and Media/Goodman Theatre Fellowship, Hermitage Artists Retreat, Norton Island Retreat, Sundance winter retreat at Ucross, O'Neill Center/National Playwrights Conference, National Endowment for the Arts/TCG, Shenandoah International Playwrights Retreat, Van Lier Fellowship.

 She serves on the council of the Dramatists Guild, is a member of the Authors Guild, and is a New Dramatists alumnus.

 For television, she was awarded Edgar and Writers Guild Outstanding Series awards as a season staff writer for David Simon's The Wire.

 Her animated film Yemen!
 Saudi Arabia!
 U.S.!
 And How We Got This Way!—originally her contribution to her co-produced IMAGINE: YEMEN evening of short plays—was screened at the United Nations Association/UK annual We The Peoples Film Festival in London, and is available on YouTube.